playframework/playframework/documentation/manual/hacking/Documentation.md

 Images should also use the above syntax.

+> External links should not use the above syntax, but rather, should use the standard Markdown link syntax.

 ## Code samples

 All supported code samples should be imported from external compiled files.
 The syntax for doing this is: